CHÂTEAU VARTELY | Individo | Feteasca Neagra | 2016

 WineStatistics will be evaluating wines in no particular order on no particular schedule.
 Just stay tuned and you will never miss one.
 If the wine is tasted more than once, the rating table will be updated so as to reflect all the new impressions and observations.
 The logic is simple – the more we taste, the more we learn.

-Deep garnet color, with bright ruby hues towards the rim of the glass.
+Deep garnet color, not opaque, with pale rubby shades towards the rim of the glass.

-The nose is strong, filled mostly with black and red fruit flavours: red currant, black plum, blackcurrant, sour cherry, cherry tree wood, red apple, blackberry and red pepper.
-An instant later the nose is filled with notes of roasted oakwood, nutmeg, chocolate, black tea and some hints of roasted meat.
+The nose is strong, filled mostly with black fruits flavours: black cherry, black plum, ripe blackcurrant, blackberry, black mulberry, dried black cherry, dried plum and dried cranberry.
+An instant later the nose is filled with notes of cherry tree wood, roasted oakwood, black soil dust, nutmeg and some nuanced hints of nutmeg and tobacco.

-It has a medium and a balanced, bitter-tart aftertaste.
+It has a medium-plus finish and a balanced, seedy-tart aftertaste.

 WineStatistics tasting results: